i3wgnit/dotfiles/README.md

 # dotfiles

-To install my dotfiles, clone a bare copy of the repo to `$HOME/.dotfiles` and run the following commands
+To install my dotfiles, clone a bare copy of the repository to `$HOME/.dotfiles`, and run the following commands
 ```sh
 dotf() {